 Within the last section we discussed a method to combine basic translational and rotational models with their forces.
 For large systems, this procedure is rather complex.
-The reason lies in the number of connection laws and contact forces for many points, each resulting in a single equation.
-This leads to large equation systems, which are difficult to solve.
+The reason lies in the

 An alternative is the so called energy based method using Lagrange-Equations.
 The idea of the Lagrange-Equations utilizes the energy of a system.
-We restrict ourselves to the case of a system with n points of mass m_i at locations $r_i = (x_i, y_i, z_i)^{\top}$, i = 1, ..., n.
+We restrict ourselves to the case of a system with n points of mass m_i at locations $r_i = (x_i, y_i, z_i)^\top$, i = 1, ..., n.
 The kinetic energy of this system is given by